Registration for COVID-19 Vaccination

 What should I bring to my vaccination appointment?

 Please bring you photo ID (driver’s license or other form of photo ID) and insurance card along with you to your appointment.
 If you have Medicare, please bring your Medicare identification card.
 If you have Medicare Advantage, you should bring both your health insurance identification card and your Medicare identification card.
 You should also wear your face mask properly, covering your nose and mouth, throughout the entire vaccination process.

 What will check-in be like?

 When you arrive at the check-in area, you will provide your name and appointment confirmation number if applicable, and show your photo ID and insurance cards.
 There will be no cost to you to receive the vaccination.

 Uou will learn which vaccine you will receive and will be given a card that includes the name of the vaccine (i.e., Moderna), the batch number and that day’s date.
 When you return for your second dose, you will need to present the card so information about the second dose can be added.
 Keep the card in a safe location as it is proof that you have received your vaccination dose(s).

-Can my 12 to 17-year-old child schedule an appointment at your vaccination sites?
+Can my 12 to 17-year-old child schedule an appointment with Penn State Health?